surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 The VST3 version of the plug-in should be automatically installed in the default VST3 plug-in location and should be found by your host application.
 However, the Windows version also comes with a **portable mode**:

-- Portable Mode allows you to store assets in the same directory as your surge.vst3.
+- Portable Mode allows you to store assets in the same directory as your Surge.vst3.
 - If Surge.vst3 is installed in a folder and in that same folder there is a directory called `SurgeData`, Surge will use that for factory data rather than `%PROGRAMDATA%\Surge`.
 - If in that same folder there is a directory called `SurgeUserData`, Surge will use that for user data rather than `%DOCUMENTS%\Surge`.
 - Either none, one, or both of those folders can be there.
 Surge will fall back to the defaults if they are not present.
-You can always see your data paths in the [about screen](#about-surge).
+You can always see your data paths in the [About screen](#about-surge).

 <br/>